johnnywang1994/script-custom-module/README.md

-# Custom Module
+# Script Custom Module

-A plugin to let developer customize own esmodule type to use inline module or compile content in client side.
+A plugin to let developer customize own script es module type to use custom module or compile content in client side.

 ## Install